leosac/access-control/README.md

 * `LEOSAC_PLATFORM`

 Leosac is mainly targeted for Linux ARM Boards, so you'll want to inform CMake if you're using a specific board.
-This is done by setting the `LEOSAC_PLATFORM` var when configuring CMake.
+This is done by setting the `LEOSAC_PLATFORM` var with your platform's name when configuring CMake.
 If the platform is recognized, some features or optimisations may be enabled under-the-hood.
 Setting an invalid name will not break anything.

 Available platforms (case insensitive):
 * None (Default value)